epccs/Driver/ICSP/README.md

 ## Uses

 ```
-        In-Circuit Serial Programing 3.3V target from a 5V Uno (needs a pull-up on input side of !SS)
+        In-Circuit Serial Programing 3.3V target from a 5V Uno
 ```